Do you have leftover plastic Easter eggs? Great! You can reuse the plastic eggs with these fun and “egg”citing activities.

 Over the years, I’ve developed quite a bit of engaging activities for the weeks that follow Easter!
 Kids love to go on Easter egg hunts so this is an easy way to capitalize on what they like to do!

-To make science eggs:
+To make prepare:

-- Number the eggs and add small items inside.
+1. Number the eggs and add small items inside.

-- Make sure to tape the eggs so that the kids do not open them!
+3. Make sure to tape the eggs so that the kids do not open them!

-- If you’d like to give your class clues, list the items on the board, and students can choose from those options when shaking the egg.
+4. If you'd like to give your class clues, list the items on the board, and students can choose from those options when shaking the egg.

-- Hide the eggs around the room.
+5. Hide the eggs around the room.
 Students walk around, find an egg, and record their predictions on the provided recording sheet!

-- Option: Make two sets of eggs so that you don’t have so many students looking for only ten eggs.
+6. Option: Make two sets of eggs so that you don't have so many students looking for only ten eggs.

 Math: Egg Hunt

 This egg hunt is a fun spin on using math task cards.
 Instead of placing the task cards around the room, you hide the plastic eggs.
 Students hunt for the eggs and complete the tasks that are inside!
 All of the math strips in the eggs are math-related and a review of second and third grade standards.
-Like with the science eggs, I would suggest numbering the eggs on the outside and make two sets!
+Like with the science eggs, I would suggest numbering the eggs on the outside and making two sets!

 Student Incentives: Kids’ Choice